SumoLogic/sumologic-documentation/docs/integrations/databases/couchbase.md

     ```
    5. Sumo Logic Kubernetes collection will automatically start collecting logs from the pods having the annotations defined above.
    6. Verify logs in Sumo Logic.
 3. **Add a FER to normalize the fields in Kubernetes environments**.
+This step is not needed if using application components solution terraform script.
 Labels created in Kubernetes environments automatically are prefixed with pod_labels.
 To normalize these for our app to work, we need to create a Field Extraction Rule if not already created for Proxy Application Components.
 To do so:
    1. Go to Manage Data > Logs > Field Extraction Rules.
    2. Click the + Add button on the top right of the table.
    3. The **Add Field Extraction Rule** form will appear: